ceilfors/ceilfors.github.io/_posts/2019-09-20-beyond-knowledge.md

 ![][4]

 The problem with bootcamps is, they are normally only applied to people who are looking for jobs for the first time.
-How then can experienced technologists accelerate their cognitive process development?
+How can experienced technologists accelerate their cognitive process development?
 Is cognitive process only developed through experience?
 Many of us don't have the privilege to work in an environment that will accelerate our development.
 Throughout my career, for